Management Response

 Responsible Deadline Status Comments

 UN Women, in collaboration with Sida and Norad, will identify opportunities for sharing information and analysis in real time and discuss possible entry points for joint policy work around these themes.
-SPF Team (in collaboration with Sida and Norad) 2025/12 Initiated For example, related to the Security Council, the investigations by gender experts, results, challenges and lessons learned in relation to GEWE in crisis settings.
-May 2025 - Plans for an event with NGOs from conflict-affected countries, with the participation of Sweden and Norway and during the 25th anniversary of 1325 are underway (but no formal outreach done yet until we get confirmation from our civil society partners first).
-UN Women has secured speaking slots at the 2025 Global Platform for DRR for women leaders from Sahel region to speak at the Special Session on Progress on implementing the Gender Action Plan and will showcase regional and country level results in side events, including the ignite stage and innovation hub.
-SIDA and Norad would be welcomed to attend these events, including to speak or share a video message at a Gender Champions event organised by UN Women on the eve of the Global Platform for DRR from 4-6 June 2025.
+SPF Team (in collaboration with Sida and Norad) 2025/12 Initiated UN Women has secured speaking slots at the 2025 Global Platform for DRR for women leaders from Sahel region to speak at the Special Session on Progress on implementing the Gender Action Plan and will showcase regional and country level results in side events, including the ignite stage and innovation hub.
+SIDA and Norad would be welcomed to attend these events, including to speak or share a video message at a Gender Champions event organized by UN Women on the eve of the Global Platform for DRR from 4-6 June 2025.
+The launch of the guidance on care in conflicts and crises –a joint knowledge product of WPS, HA and WEE teams is scheduled on 19th November.
+NORAD and SIDA have been invited to provide opening and closing remarks.
+The guidance note drawing on UN Women’s work and lessons learnt across several countries: oPt, Afghanistan, Sudan and other crisis contexts, will be shared in preparation of the event.
+Similar information will be shared on other joint products and events.
+Norway co-organized with UN Women and Japan the ministerial-level meeting during UNGA of the WPS Focal Points Network

 UN Women will keep Sida and Norad involved in plans and opportunities for visibility and joint advocacy around milestone processes and global events.
-SPF Team (in collaboration with Sida and Norad) 2025/12 Initiated Examples to be considered include 25th anniversary of 1325, Global Platform for DRR in 2025, the implementation of IASC Gender Equality related policy commitments in crises resulting from conflicts and political instability.
-May 2025 - Security Council analysis and updates on WPS have been shared with Sweden and Norway on a monthly basis.
+SPF Team (in collaboration with Sida and Norad) 2025/12 Initiated Security Council analysis and updates on WPS have been shared with Sweden and Norway on a monthly basis.
+More regular information sharing opportunities (for example every three months) will be planned for the end of 2025 and throughout 2026 (e.g. a digest of findings from recent IEG meetings, Council briefings, gender alerts, and an opportunity to debrief after the anniversary to share take-aways and plan for the future).